Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 ### Choosing Machine Learning Algorithm

-Looking at the problem at hand, it is a classification problem but in this case it's not a binary classification of a yes or no, 0 or 1, since we can identify 3 flowers, it's a multi-class classification problem.
+Looking at the problem at hand, it is a classification problem but in this case it's not a binary classification of a yes or no, 0 or 1, since we are to identify 3 flowers, it's a multi-class classification problem.
+The best algorithm to use will be Logistic Regression, is probably the single most widely used classification algorithm in the world.

+Just to note, Linear regression is not a good algorithm for classification problems, the algorithm is about predicting a number but not possible types of outcomes in this case.

 ### Understand your data